CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 **Bottom line**: Multi-vendor success is not self-managing.
 It requires structure, transparency, consistency, and the commitment to treat vendors as delivery partners, not interchangeable parts.

+## Conclusion
+>You’ve completed Sprint 1 of Module 3!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.